teamviewer/TeamViewerPS/Docs/Help/Set-TeamViewerPredefinedRole.md

 ### -RoleId

-The user role to be set as Predefined Role.
+The role to be set as Predefined Role.

 ```yaml
 Type: Object